-Our planet is fast losing its wild plants, animals, birds, fish, and other life-forms.
-Nature conservationists try to save life diversity, but often admit feeling hopeless.
+Our planet is quickly losing its wild plants, animals, birds, fish, and many other life-forms.
+Nature conservationists are trying to save life’s diversity, but often admit feeling hopeless.
 As an ethnographer, I ask:

-- How can wildlife conservationists and humanities and social-science scholars learn from each other?
+What can wildlife conservationists and humanities and social-sciences scholars learn from each other?

-- How can ethnographers research the destruction of Earth’s diverse life-forms?
+How can ethnographers research the demise of Earth’s diverse life-forms?

-- How to understand wildlife conservationists themselves as a specific international culture?
+How can we understand wildlife conservationists as people and as a particular international culture?

-- How do protected areas work amid military oppression and ethnic conflict?
+How do protected areas work amid military oppression and ethnic conflicts?

 Focusing broadly on wildlife conservation, my publications have explored the roles of the humanities and social sciences, especially ethnography, and of self-reflection.

 Doing ethnographic research among Kachin people in the war-torn borderlands between Burma, China, Tibet, and India, I study the Hukawng Valley’s “world’s largest tiger reserve,” Burma’s largest lake Indawgyi and its wetland, and the Himalayan Hkakabo Razi “icy mountains.”

 2022 (co-authors: Pienkowski et al).
 Recognizing Reflexivity among Conservation Practitioners.
 Conservation Biology. doi.org/10.1111/cobi.14022.